AlvairaKier/Advanced-Computer-Programming---Final-Project/README.md

 # III.
 SDG and Its Integration into the Project

   **SDG 12: Responsible Consumption and Production**
-   -  It focuses on promoting sustainable practices to ensure that consumption and production patterns are environmentally friendly, socially inclusive, and economically viable.
+   -  SDG 12 focuses on promoting sustainable practices to ensure that consumption and production patterns are environmentally friendly, socially inclusive, and economically viable.
    -  The program helps the users to be a more responsible consumer by being aware of their expenses and having a provided "savings account" for them.

 # IV.
 Instructions for Running the Program

-  1. Download the `KeepSafe.zip`
+ 1. First is download the `KeepSafe.zip`.

-2. Extract the `KeepSafe.zip` this file contains:
+2. Extract the `KeepSafe.zip` this file contains all that is needed to run the program, including the images used.
-    - `KeepSafe` (folder):
-       - `Backup`
-       - `KeepSafe Program`
-       - `Images Used` folder:
-           - `KeepSafeLog.png`

-3. Open XAMPP and start the MySQL service.
+3. Start up XAMPP and start the MySQL service and Apache then naviagte through the MySQL admin that will redirect you to phpMyadmin.

-4. Import the SQL database:
+4. In order to import the SQL database in the phpMyadmin:
     - Open the `KeepSafe.sql or KeepSafe.db` file and copy the entire script (including one blank space at the bottom).
-    - Open Command Prompt and paste the script to create the necessary tables and structure.
+    - Click `New` navigate to `SQL` and paste the file you chose.

 5. Run the program:
     - Open the `KeepSafe Program` folder in Visual Studio Code and run the program.